 Antinuclear antibody (ANA) titer: The ANA titer result is not positive in patients with ANCA-associated disease.
 A high ANA titer should direct the diagnosis toward systemic lupus erythematosus.

 ANCA with ELISA subtyping: More than 80% of patients with microscopic polyangiitis are ANCA-positive, and most of these demonstrate pANCA with MPO specificity.
-Of patients with Wegener granulomatosis, 90% are ANCA-positive and most have cANCA with PR3 specificity, especially in pulmonary involvement.
-However, ANCA type and specificity is not pathognomonic for each of these clinical syndromes because some patients with Wegener granulomatosis are pANCA-positive and some patients with microscopic polyangiitis are cANCA-positive.
+Of patients with granulomatosis with polyangiitis, 90% are ANCA-positive and most have cANCA with PR3 specificity, especially in pulmonary involvement.
+However, ANCA type and specificity is not pathognomonic for each of these clinical syndromes because some patients with granulomatosis with polyangiitisare pANCA-positive and some patients with microscopic polyangiitis are cANCA-positive.

 Cryoglobulins: The symptoms of cryoglobulinemia are very similar to those of ANCA-related disease.
 However, in persons with ANCA-related diseases, the cryoglobulin titer result should be negative.